iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Min Cost Network Flow Standard Form.md

 3. Tournament Problems.
 4. Bipartite Assignment problems.

-For reduction from other more general graph problem, read [[Reduction to Network Flow]] for more information.
+For reducing more general problems to the Network flow standard form, read [[Reduction to Network Flow]] for more information.